florating/skincare-routine-helper/README.md

 - [ ] (2) complete questionnaire for user profile
 - [ ] (3) setup database with ingredients using Kaggle dataset
 - [x] (4) search & display info for a product
-    - 10/12: full product query will display now! time to work on the page for individual product details
+    - 10/12: routes for full product query and individual product details are now functioning and display information!

 ## Next Steps